Emin Grozdanic

-Emin Grozdanic (born 5 July 1999) is a Swedish footballer who plays as a centre-back for IFK Värnamo in Allsvenskan.
+Emin Grozdanic (born 5 July 1999) is a Swedish footballer who plays as a centre-back for Juventud de Torremolinos CF.

 Career

 Grozdanic began his youth career in Gothenburg with IFK Göteborg, but had moved to GAIS by his last year as an U19 player.
 He also made his senior debut, but ahead of the 2019 season he left GAIS together with Ajdin Zeljkovic, a player he would later team up with later.
 After one season in Syrianska FC, Grozdanic returned to GAIS and became one of their most reliable players and team captain.
 In 2021 he was called "born-again" by Göteborgs-Posten.
 Although the club was relegated from the 2021 Superettan, Grozdanic was a key player in winning re-promotion from the 2022 Ettan.
 He was named in the Team of the Season for the first half of 2022 by Expressen.

 Consequently, he was signed on a three-year contract by IFK Värnamo on the first tier.
 Here he reunited with Ajdin Zeljkovic, and Grozdanic quickly became a key player there as well.
 His Allsvenskan debut on 2 April 2023 against his former youth club IFK Göteborg even ended in a 1–0 away victory.
 Grozdanic started 29 of 30 league games, only being substituted once.

+On 1 January 2026, his contract with the club expired, and thus he became a free agent.
+Following almost eight months without a team, he signed for Spanish club Juventud de Torremolinos CF.